maldoinc/wireup/docs/pages/manual_configuration.md

 ## Manually wiring parameters

-Given that parameters can't be resolved from type annotations alone, the `container.wire` method offers two shortcuts for parameter injection: `wire(name="")` and `wire(expr="")`.
+Given that parameters can't be resolved from type annotations alone, they must be annotated.

-To achieve the same outcome without relying on default values, you can use the container's initialization context.
-This allows you to manually provide data that the library would otherwise gather from the decorators.
+To achieve the same outcome without relying on annotations, you can use the container's initialization context.
+This allows you to manually provide data that the library would otherwise gather from the decorators or annotations.

 ```python
 container.register_all_in_module(app.services, "*Service")